-- 71. Adopt the ALJ's finding that an increase of \$51,493 to MERC's test-year other revenue from miscellaneous service is proper in this rate case, and - 72.
-Require MERC to provide direct testimony in future rate cases explaining all large differences between base year and test year rate base, other income, and expense data.
+71. Adopt the ALJ's finding that an increase of \$51,493 to MERC's test-year other revenue from miscellaneous service is proper in this rate case.
+(MERC and the Department accept at oral argument.) and

+72. Require MERC to provide direct testimony in future rate cases explaining all large differences between base year and test year rate base, other income, and expense data.
+(MERC and the Department accept at oral argument.)

-Incentive Pav
+Incentive Pay

 - 73. Adopt the ALJ's finding that administrative and general expense should be reduced by \$27,857 with respect to executive incentive compensation.
 (DOC, MERC, ALJ) - 74.
-Retain the existing refund mechanism, with the existing reporting requirements, under which MERC will return the funds to ratepayers in the event incentive compensation payouts are lower than the approved test-year level. - 75.
-Require that any refunds from the incentive compensation refund mechanism be calculated beginning with the 2014 test year, based upon the incentive compensation and customer counts approved in this docket. - 76.
+Retain the existing refund mechanism, with the existing reporting requirements, under which MERC will return the funds to ratepayers in the event incentive compensation payouts are lower than the approved test-year level.
+(MERC and the Department accept at oral argument.) - 75.
+Require that any refunds from the incentive compensation refund mechanism be calculated beginning with the 2014 test year, based upon the incentive compensation and customer counts approved in this docket.
+(MERC and the Department accept at oral argument.) - 76.
 Approve total test year incentive compensation of \$1,231,630.
 [The Commission may wish to confirm that this is the correct number.]
+(MERC and the Department accept at oral argument.
+MERC and the Department agreed to \$1,231,630 at oral argument.)